gugafer/cloudcerts/aws/aws_certified_developer_associate.md

 Typically Managed Policies are recommended, but in certain cases where you need to ensure a policy applies to **NO ONE ELSE** except a specific user/group, or role, then these are useful.

-### STS - AssumeRoleWithWebIdentity
+### STS:AssumeRoleWithWebIdentity

 This is what Cognito uses "under the hood" to authenticate clients who have already authenticated with a third party like Facebook, Google, or (of course) Amazon.

-Once these services provide a JWT token, STS can exchange the JWT token for an STS token using the `assumeRoleWithWebIdentity` API call.
+Once these services provide a JWT token, STS can exchange the JWT token for an STS token using the `AssumeRoleWithWebIdentity` API call.

 Typically for mobile applications, AWS recommends you use Cognito.
-However, you can also directly use STS     `assumeRoleWithWebIdentity` in regular web applications.
+However, you can also directly use     `AssumeRoleWithWebIdentity` in regular web applications.

 ### Cross Account Access

-Let's you "switch role" from one account to another inside the AWS console, without logging out and logging back in (uses the "assume role" functionality).
+Lets you "switch role" from one account to another inside the AWS console, without logging out and logging back in (uses the "assume role" functionality).

 Steps:

 - Identify your account numbers
 - Create a group in IAM called "Dev"
 - Create a user in IAM called "Dev"